Easy Dumpling Soup

 What is dumpling soup?

-Our version of dumpling soup is a quick, semi-homemade soup inspired by dumpling soups found in Chinese, Korean and Japanese cuisines.
+My version of dumpling soup is a quick, semi-homemade soup inspired by the dumpling soups found in Chinese, Korean, and Japanese cuisines.
 The soup features a savory clear broth, delicate meat-filled dumplings, fresh greens, and an array of condiments to sprinkle on top.
-Here’s what you need for this Easy Dumpling Soup:

-• Frozen dumplings — You can find Asian-style dumplings in the freezer section, usually filled with pork, vegetables, shrimp, or a combination of those ingredients.
+• Frozen Dumplings: I usually find Asian-style dumplings in the freezer section at my local grocery store, often filled with pork, vegetables, shrimp, or a combination of those ingredients.
+I personally use the ones filled with pork and vegetables.

-• Broth — We fortified our vegetable broth with soy sauce and toasted sesame oil!
+• Broth: I fortified my vegetable broth with soy sauce and toasted sesame oil!
+You can also add fish sauce, but that’s totally optional.

-• Condiments — Use anything your heart desires!
-Try chili crisp, sesame seeds, black vinegar, cilantro, and more!
+• Condiments: Use anything your heart desires!
+Try chili crisp, sesame seeds, black vinegar, or cilantro!
+I’ve shared some of my favorite options below.

 Is this an authentic recipe?

-No, this is not an authentic dumpling soup, but we highly encourage you to read more about the wide variety and rich culture surrounding dumplings.
-Also, check out these recipes for authentic Chinese potstickers and Xiaolongbao (soup dumplings), Korean mandu, and Japanese gyoza.
+No, this is not an authentic dumpling soup.
+I created this recipe with budget-friendly cooking in mind, using ingredients readily available to me.
+However, I highly encourage you to read more about the wide variety and rich culture surrounding dumplings.
+Also, check out these recipes for authentic Chinese potstickers from Made with Lau, Xiaolongbao (soup dumplings) from The Woks of Life, Korean madu from Beyond Kimchee, and Japanese gyoza from Japan Food Addict.

 What kind of dumplings to buy

-Most grocery stores offer a variety of frozen dumplings options of different sizes, shapes, and fillings (usually pork, vegetable, shrimp, or a combination of those flavors)—and any type of frozen dumpling will work for this recipe.
-If you’re operating on an extra-tight budget, visiting an Asian grocery store is a great place to find a wider selection, larger quantities, and even lower prices.
+Most grocery stores offer a variety of frozen dumpling options of different sizes, shapes, and fillings (usually pork, vegetable, shrimp, or a combination of those flavors)—and any type of frozen dumpling will work for this recipe.
+Whenever I’m operating on an extra-tight budget, I head to my local Asian grocery store to find a wider selection, larger quantities, and even lower prices.

 A close up view of dumpling soup in a white bowl topped with white sesame seeds and chili crisp.